DaveKentucky/crwn-clothing/README.md

 # My learning e-commerce project in React

+### Welcome to my CRWN clothing project repository!

+This is my first larger project in React.
+The app is an ecommerce platform for a little clothing shop.
+It simulates a real life scenario and enables all the basic functionalities such a platform should have, including: user authentication, managing the cart and processing payments.

+### Live site

-Live site hosted at Github Pages: [CRWN clothing site](https://DaveKentucky.github.io/crwn-clothing/)
+You can check out my app hosted at Heroku: [CRWN clothing site](https://davekentucky-crwn.herokuapp.com/)

 # Tech Stack